Locrio de Arenque (Rice and Smoked Herring) hasn’t always been the beloved dish that we know today.

 - Soak the herrings for two hours in abundant water.
 After soaking get rid of this water.

 - Boil the herrings in clear water until it starts to come apart.
 Let it cool down.
-Clean of bones and skin.
-Reserve the water (complete 6 cups adding fresh water if necessary).
+Remove the herring from the water (reserve 4½ cup of the boiling water) and clean of bones and skin.

 - In an iron pot heat 3 tablespoons of oil over medium heat, add the celery, parsley, tomato sauce, bell pepper, capers and garlic.